0xAX/linux-insides/Initialization/linux-initialization-1.md

 }
 ```

-It has one argument is a `real_mode_data` (remember that we passed address of the real mode data to the `rdi` register previously).
+It has a one argument is a `real_mode_data` (remember that we passed address of the real mode data to the `rdi` register previously).

 Next to start_kernel
 --------------------------------------------------------------------------------

-We need to see last preparations before we can see "kernel entry point" - start_kernel function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c).
+We need to see the last preparations before we can see the "kernel entry point" - start_kernel function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c).

 First of all we can see some checks in the `x86_64_start_kernel` function: